RMoRobert/CoCoHue/README.md

 CoCoHue is also available on <a href="https://community.hubitat.com/t/beta-hubitat-package-manager/38016">Hubitat Package Manager</a>, a community app designed to make installing and updating community apps and drivers easier.

-(NOTE: If upgrading, existing 1.x users will still need to pay attention to the notice above; this will apply to the initial upgrade and every subsequent app upgrade HPM installs.
-The first install/upgrade must also be done manually, not with HPM, to ensure app names are not incorrectly matched.)
+**NOTE:** Users upgrading to 4.x from 3.x will need to open the CoCoHue app and select **Done** once after upgrading.
+It is recommended to download a hub backup before upgrading (restoring this backup is the best way to downgrade, as 4.x contains breaking changes).
+Users upgrading from 1.x will need to pay attention to the parent app note above.

 ## Feature Documentation
-CoCoHue is designed to be a drop-in replacement for Hubitat's existing Hue integration.
+CoCoHue is designed to be a replacement (although it can also be used as as supplement) for Hubitat's existing Hue integration.
 If any devices behave differently, this may be considered a bug (except for differences noted below).
 Please report any such behavior in the Community forum, and feel free to ask any questions there as well.

-This integration is intended to replace the built-in Hue Bridge Integration app (but you can use both side-by-side if you want, as you might if slowly transitioning from one to the other), and adds the following features:
+Besides features offered by the built-in integration, this integration adds the following features:

 1. Scenes: implemented as button and switch devices.
 To activate, "Push" button "1" or send an `on()` command.
 If you use scenes, it is recommended to keep polling enabled (actvating a scene will not update associated Hubitat group or bulb